model-checking/verify-rust-std/doc/src/tools/kani.md

 ## Using Kani to verify the Rust Standard Library

-To aid the Rust Standard Library verification effort, Kani provides a sub-command out of the box to help you get started.
 Here is a short tutorial to get started with using Kani to verify some proofs that you write for the standard library.

-### Step 1
+### Step 1 - Add some proofs to your copy of the model-checking std

 Create a local copy of the model-checking fork of the Rust Standard Library.
 The fork comes with Kani initiated, so all you'll need to do is to call Kani's building-block APIs (such as